-Can I Do Owner Financing if I Have a Mortgage on the Property? – You have choices
+Can I Do Owner Financing In Alabama If I Have A Mortgage On The Property?

 If you’re unable to sell with seller financing because of a mortgage, you have other options…

 An alternative that might work for you is called rent-to-own, which has some similarities (such as ongoing payment and you own the house) and some differences (there might not be a down-payment and the buyer needs to qualify for a mortgage from a bank at the end of the pre-established rental term).

 If you are thinking about accepting owner financing but you still have a mortgage on your property, here’s another option for you: Get in touch with us and talk to us about your property.

 As experts in buying and selling real estate, we are aware of a number of options that you might not know about.
 We can walk you through those options and help you out ourselves or we can connect you with someone who can help you.

 Owner financing offers several advantages for both the buyer and the seller.

 - For buyers, the main benefit is that closing costs and the closing time are often lower than for a traditional mortgage.